dspeyer/dspeyer.github.io/unsongrpg.md

 * Exegesis 10: Speak an ordinary foreign language fluently
 * Exegesis 15: Speak fluently a foreign language that is notoriously difficult to learn, such as Arabic, Cantonese or Xhosa
 * Naming 10: Practice a klipah until you can speak in it without needing a special check

+Note that while using a pistol in combat is Violence and behaving properly at a banquet is Social Skills, *learning* these specific skills is Metis.
+This generalizes to any skill where the primary difficulties in learning it are diligent practice and finding suitable excersices of gradually increasing difficulty.

 ## Names